camilo1498/stories_editor/README.md

 ## Installation
-*This package has only tested in Android and some features in web* Add `stories_editor: 0.1.5` to your `pubspec.yaml` dependencies and then import it.
+*This package has been tested in Android and ios, some features works on flutter web* Add `stories_editor: 0.1.8` to your `pubspec.yaml` dependencies and then import it.

 ```dart